-We are continually transforming our campus, which means the sandstone buildings of our past now stand alongside the contemporary and modern.
+The sandstone buildings of our past now stand alongside contemporary and modern buildings.

 Many of our alumni will have strong memories of graduation day there although the rest of the year it hosts productions, festivals, banquets, public lectures, balls, book launches and a vast array of social and academic events.